 ... is an outside learning space that allows children to explore and connect with nature and the seasons to aid in the development of initiative, problem solving, creativity, independence, confidence and motor skills.
-There will be an area where children can experience growing food from a seed to their plate.
-There will also be an outdoor classroom that multiple subjects can use to enhance the learning experience.
+We have an area where children can experience growing food from a seed to their plate.
+There is also an outdoor classroom that multiple teachers and students are using to enhance their learning experience.

 The Outdoor School has a large grass area surrounded by trees, a small orchard, a fire area, vegetable garden with a rain harvesting shed, wild flower mounds and the outdoor classroom tent.
 There are also natural log seats, two wells being installed for a sustainable water supply and a greenhouse to assist with growing vegetables from seed.

 The Outdoor School is free for all subjects and Grades to use and for teachers to incorporate into their lessons.
 The space and its natural surroundings can provide an extension of classroom activities as well as providing an alternative environment for lessons.

 Currently all Elementary classes have a regular weekly session in the Outdoor School when they have the opportunity to care for their section of the vegetable garden and take part in a range of activities allowing them to connect with nature.